The CAN-SPAM Act has not helped most email users so far

-The distress of Internet users at spam has increased in recent months and growing numbers of Internet users are becoming disillusioned with email, despite the first national anti-spam legislation which went into effect on January 1.
+The distress of Internet users at spam has increased in recent months and growing numbers of Internet users are becoming disillusioned with email, even though tough, anti-spam legislation went into effect on January 1.

 A new survey by the Pew Internet & American Life Project between February 3 and March 1, 2004 shows the following:

 - 29% of email users say they have reduced their overall use of email because of spam.
 That figure is an increase from last June, when we found that 25% of emailers were reporting a reduction in their email use.

 - 63% of email users said that the influx of spam made them less trusting of email in general.
 That figure is higher than the 52% of email users who reported declining trust in email in June.

 - 77% of emailers said the flood of spam made the act of being online unpleasant and annoying.
 That is an increase from the 70% of those who said in June that spam was making online experiences unpleasant and annoying.